 But even adding one additional background light could change the shot completely.
 For example, putting on the ceiling lights can be a great way to light up the background.
 The main light is still coming from the window but then the background will be more visible.

 Depending on the room you’re filming in, the ceiling lights can improve your lighting or they can make it really difficult for you to film.
 This is all based on where the lights are positioned and where you’re going to be sitting or standing.

 If you place yourself directly below a ceiling light, it’s going to create horrible shadows.
 You might get dark shadows under your eyes and hotspots on your forehead.
 It usually won’t look great.

-If your ceiling lights aren’t creating a good video lighting setup, just turn them off So if your ideal filming location is underneath a ceiling light, we’d recommend positioning yourself away from the light so it’s lighting you up more evenly from the front instead of top down.
+So if your ideal filming location is underneath a ceiling light, we’d recommend positioning yourself away from the light so it’s lighting you up more evenly from the front instead of top down.
 Or you can always turn them off and use a different lighting option.

 Lighting Videos With One Light